Ordförklaringar:

 Statistical analysis plan

-For open studies, a statistical analysis plan (SAP) shall be in place before the study starts, for blind studies before the database has been locked (further information on statistical analysis is available in the Analysis step).
+For open studies, a statistical analysis plan (SAP) shall be in place before the study starts, for blind studies before the database has been locked.
 An SAP shall include:

 Information to study participants before consent

 Before a study participant consents to participate in a clinical study, they shall be given access to all the information that a person may reasonably need to know in order to decide whether or not to take part in a research project.
-Guidelines for how information to study participants shall be designed.
-External link. is available on the website of the Ethical Review Authority.
+Guidelines for how information to study participants shall be designed is available on the website of the Ethical Review Authority.

 Find out what insurance cover is available for the study participants